Prion: Prions in plants

 In 2015, researchers at The University of Texas Health Science Center at Houston found that plants can be a vector for prions.
-When researchers fed hamsters grass that grew on ground where a deer that died with chronic wasting disease (CWD) was buried, the hamsters became ill with CWD.
+When researchers fed hamsters grass that grew on ground where a deer that died with chronic wasting disease was buried, the hamsters became ill with CWD.
 The findings suggest that prions can be taken up by plants that are eaten by herbivores, thus completing the cycle.
 It is thus possible that there is a progressively accumulating number of prions in the environment.

 Sterilization

 Infectious agents possessing nucleic acids are dependent upon DNA or RNA to direct their continued replication.
-Prions, however, derive their infectivity from their ability to transform normal PrP to PrP^{Sc}, the misshapen, disease causing conformation.
+Prions, however, derive their infectivity from their ability to transform normal PrP to PrP^{Sc}, the misshapen, disease-causing conformation.
 Inactivating prions via sterilization, therefore, requires the denaturation of the protein to a state in which the molecule is no longer able to induce the abnormal folding of normal PrP.
 In general, prions are resistant to proteases, heat, ionizing radiation, and formaldehyde treatments, although their infectivity can be reduced by such treatments.
 Effective prion decontamination relies upon protein hydrolysis or reduction or destruction of protein tertiary structure.
 Examples of such sterilization agents include sodium hypochlorite, sodium hydroxide, and strongly acidic detergents such as LpH.

 The World Health Organization recommends any of the following three procedures for the sterilization of all heat-resistant surgical instruments to ensure that they are not contaminated with prions: